reecetech/bamboo-specs/README.md

         description: Run Python Unit Tests
         requirements: [system.docker.executable, DOCKER, LINUX]

-Requirements is optional.
+Requirements and artifacts are optional.
 The job key is arbitrary and unique inside a plan.
-The job may then have a list of artifacts and tasks:
+The job may then have a list of tasks:

     artifacts:
     - name: unittest